charlieisacat/CISim/README.md

-# CIExplorer: Microarchitecture-Aware Exploration for Tightly Integrated Custom InstructionCIExplorer (ICS'25)
+# CISim: a simulator for custom instruction taking LLVM IR as ISA

 This is the simulator we used in CIExplorer https://github.com/charlieisacat/CIExplorer.